-The developmental psychology concentration at UConn focuses on growth and transformation from infancy to early adulthood.
-Graduate students entering this program will join a vibrant intellectual community in a collegial environment.
+The developmental psychology concentration at UConn focuses on mechanisms of change from infancy to early adulthood.
+Graduate students entering this program join a vibrant and interdisciplinary intellectual community in a supportive environment.

-Students enter apprenticeships with faculty who are internationally known experts in their fields, with many specializing in social, cognitive, or neuropsychological factors influencing development.
-By taking advantage of research, teaching, and mentoring opportunities, developmental psychology doctoral students prepare for careers both inside and outside of higher education.
+Students work with faculty who are internationally known experts in their fields, with many specializing in social, cognitive, or neuropsychological factors influencing development.
+By taking advantage of research, teaching, and mentoring opportunities, developmental psychology doctoral students prepare for both academic and non-academic careers.

 UConn graduate students earning a Ph.D. in psychological sciences can choose a concentration in developmental psychology, which focuses on the emergence and organization of behavior during development.